-This is a position Congresswoman Ros-Lehtinen reiterated as the then chairman of the House Foreign Affairs Committee at an AHI event in February 2012 where she stated Turkey must "immediately and permanently withdraw its occupation force from Cyprus."
+This is a position Congresswoman Ros-Lehtinen reiterated when she was chairman of the House Foreign Affairs Committee at an AHI event in February 2012 where she stated Turkey must "immediately and permanently withdraw its occupation force from Cyprus."
 Withdraw of Turkish troops from Cyprus would go a long way to solving the Cyprus problem because it would be a confidence-building measure that would create a more favorable environment.

-Finally, AHI is also concerned, with the security of the energy prospects off the coast of Cyprus.
-We contend the United States should continue to support the exercise of the sovereign rights of the Republic of Cyprus to explore and develop the resources within its Exclusive Economic Zone (EEZ) free of any third-party interference and to underscore the importance of avoiding any threats or other actions or statements that escalate tension.
+AHI is also concerned, with the security of energy prospects off the coast of Cyprus.
+AHI contends the U.S. must support the exercise of the sovereign rights of the Republic of Cyprus to explore and develop the resources within its Exclusive Economic Zone (EEZ) free of any third-party interference and to underscore the importance of avoiding any threats or other actions or statements that escalate tension.
+During his visit to Cyprus, Vice President Biden said, "And Cyprus is poised to become a key player in the Eastern Mediterranean... transforming the Eastern Mediterranean into a new global hub for natural gas and markets."